Skip to content

 1. Use the pre-generated server and client certificates and private keys, and the CA certificate to create a Secret for each.

-• tls: Indicates that the type of secret being created is TLS, which is used to store SSL/TLS certificates.
+• tls: Indicates that the type of secret being created is TLS, which is used to store TLS certificates.

 For example, add encryption configuration for transmission data between client, Graph service, Meta service, and Storage service.